 In any group, individual differences and misunderstandings may arise.
 Successful resolution of differences depends on the willingness of the principal parties involved to communicate with one another.
 Under the Problem Resolution Policy, TC4 family members are free to seek information or advice from their child's teacher on any aspect of the child or family's individual relationship with TC4, or to call attention to any condition that may appear to be operating to the child or family's disadvantage.
 A key principle in the policy is that a matter brought to a teacher or to the Executive Director will go no further without the approval of the parent who initiated the contact.
-A parent's standing with TC4 will not be prejudiced.
+A family's standing with TC4 will not be prejudiced.
+If a concern arises, the program will request a meeting which needs to occur within one week at a mutually agreed upon time.

 It is our intention to resolve matters in a positive manner in order to achieve mutual family and program satisfaction.

 TC4 believes that most differences can and should be resolved informally and that it is beneficial to resolve them in that manner, but TC4 does allow for formal resolution of differences and complaints.
-If issues cannot be resolved informally, it is the Center's policy to provide an orderly and formal procedure to deal promptly and fairly with any serious difference of opinion, or complaint, which causes a parent to believe that he or she has been dealt with unjustly.
-A parent may initiate an inquiry or formal complaint on any staff-related matter.
+If issues cannot be resolved informally, it is the Center's policy to provide an orderly and formal procedure to deal promptly and fairly with any serious difference of opinion, or complaint, which causes a family to believe they have been dealt with unjustly.
+A family may initiate an inquiry or formal complaint on any staff-related matter.

-Step One: Parent addresses the matter directly with the staff member.
+Step One: Family addresses the matter directly with the staff member.